 The financial impact from impaired driving crashes can be devastating: based on 2010 numbers (the most recent year for which cost data is available), impaired-driving crashes cost the United States $44 billion annually.

 Some people mistakenly think they can avoid a DUI by refusing to take a breath test.
 Wrong.
-In many jurisdictions a refusal to take a breath test results in the loss of your driver’s license on the spot and the impoundment of your vehicle.
+In many jurisdictions a refusal to take a breath test results in the immediate loss of your driver’s license, and the impoundment of your vehicle.

 Alcohol Impairment Affects Pedestrians, Too.